cisagov/Malcolm/docs/running.md

 ```
 $ ./scripts/start
 ```
 This will create the containers' virtual network and instantiate them, then leave them running in the background.
-The Malcolm containers may take a several minutes to start up completely.
+The Malcolm containers may take several minutes to start up completely.
 To follow the debug output for an already-running Malcolm instance, run:
 ```
 $ ./scripts/logs
 ```